likvidera/Documentation/CTF/mirc2077/README.md

 We can use the same trick that we used to execute our initial ROP-chain.
 We find a suitable target on the stack and overwrite it with a ROP-chain.
 In my case, the target was `<exec_js_renderer+010d>` which will be hit when the `ipc_loop` returns.

-After writing the payload to the stack we send a final IPC-message of `IPC_JS_SUCCESS      0xac1d0001` so the main-process exists the `ipc_loop` and we get code-exec in the main-process.
+After writing the final ROP-chain to the main-process stack we send a final IPC-message of `IPC_JS_SUCCESS      (0xac1d0001)` so the main-process exists the `ipc_loop` and we get code-exec in the main-process.

 The payload is simply a one_gadget / god_gadget from the libc which can be found using the tool https://github.com/david942j/one_gadget.
 Some of the stack is also zeroed out to fit the constraint of the one_gadget.